MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/oauth.md

 ---
-title: "Authenticating Users with an Identity Provider"
+title: "AuthenticateUsers with an Identity Provider"
 description: "This article explains how to use Xamarin.Auth to manage the authentication process in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: D44745D5-77BB-4596-9B8C-EC75C259157C